jillesca/DEVWKS-2551/NSO_Python_API.md

 ### Logs

 - `tailf-ncs-python-vm.yang` & `ncs.conf` define the python-vm container.
-  - See example 26: “The Python VM YANG model” for full explanation.
+  - See example 26: _The Python VM YANG model_ for full explanation.
 - Some of `python-vm` nodes are by default invisible.
   - See documentation for xml and cli command needed.
 - Filename: `logs/ncs-python-vm-<package-name>.log` by default.